 This large, open-air bar and restaurant is a popular hangout spot for everyone from locals to weekend tourists.
 There’s a pool table, lots of comfy seating, a huge selection of craft beers, and best of all, a stunning view of the ocean.

 For the perfect rainy-day activity, why not opt for an hour or two of bowling at the Tikitiki Bowling Bar?
-Look out for one of the many deals (ladies drink free on Fridays!), enjoy the retro music videos on the giant screens (slightly distracting but great for dancing), and munch on some sweet potato fries — if that doesn’t make up for landing your ball in the gutter, a cocktail will.
+Enjoy the retro music videos on the giant screens and munch on some sweet potato fries — if that doesn’t make up for landing your ball in the gutter, a cocktail will.

 Where To Shop In Sai Kung

-Founded by Sai Kung resident Xavier Tang, BeCandle prides itself on sustainable local production and high-quality craftsmanship.
-Its candles are created with a blend of vegetal and soy wax, and essential oils from Europe, and are housed in hand-blown glass vessels.
-Got a couple hours to spare?
-Why not spend the afternoon creating your own fragrant creation at the BeCandle Atelier a minute’s walk away.
+Founded by Sai Kung resident Xavier Tang, this homegrown brand’s candles are created with a blend of vegetal and soy wax and essential oils from Europe, and housed in hand-blown glass vessels.

-BeCandle Shop, 18b Sai Kung Tai Street, Sai Kung, Hong Kong
+BeCandle Shop, 18b Sai Kung Tai Street, Sai Kung, New Territories, Hong Kong

 Shun Kee City Houseware

 Rushing to a party and need to pick up a last-minute gift?
-Everyone’s favourite wine shop and their knowledgeable (and lovely!) staff have got you covered.
+Everyone’s favourite wine shop’s knowledgeable (and lovely!) staff has got you covered.
 Between the prices, the selection and the al fresco picnic benches outside (if you just can’t wait to pop the cork), it’s no wonder we love this little store.